Photo courtesy National Archives, Kew - War Cabinet Memoranda

 So what did become of Paul?
 No one really knows.
 We do know he sailed from Berlin to Southampton in March of 1935 and appeared in the ice revue "Marina" at the S.S.
 Brighton in 1936.
 Beyond that, he vanishes off the face of the earth.
 Was he an agent of the Abwehr, the German military service?
 Was he deported or hauled out back and shot?
 It's hard to say... he doesn't show up in the records of 'alien internees'.

 After arriving in Australia, Erich and Helmut were put on a night train and transported to an internment camp in the town of Hay, New South Wales.
 When word got back to England of the atrocities that took place aboard the S.S.
 Dunera, Erich and the other internees were released.
 Erich returned to England in 1943, married the following year and went on to teach skating at Empress Hall, Earl's Court and Liverpool and perform in Bournemouth, Blackpool, Belgium, the Casa Carioca nightclub in Garmisch-Partenkirchen and the Holiday On Ice tour in America.
-He passed away in Somerset, England in May of 2000.
-Helmut returned to England with another group of internees of 1945, but little is known about his fate afterwards.
+He passed away in Somerset, England on May 6, 2000.
+Helmut set sail to England with another group of internees in 1945, but the ship was reportedly torpedoed.
+He is not believed to have survived the disaster.

 Perhaps even sadder was the story of Kurt Ernst Schier, who came to England from Hamburg, Germany in the mid-thirties.
 He starred in Tom Arnold's touring ice revues "Revelry On The Ice" and "Switzerland" with Melitta Brunner, where he met his wife Olive Goater, who performed in the show as part of a twin sister act.
 He taught at Southampton's first ice rink, which was later destroyed during the Blitz, and the ice rink at Blackpool.